VicayoMua/WebOS_Terminal/README.md

     - Third Issue To Work ON: file system simulation logics
     - Fourth Issue To Work ON: some demo on-terminal applications/commands (hello, help, man, and echo)

-- **Aryan Ghosh** – Software Developer & Admin Monitoring
-    - First Issue To Work ON: Command input screen
-    - Second Issue To Work ON: User Session data
-    - Third Issue To Work ON: Project Documentation

-- **Stella Dey** – Debugging & Testing Coordinator
-    - First Issue To Work ON: Customizable Theme - (Light/Dark Mode) #17
-    - Second Issue To Work ON: File System Structure Data #18
-    - Third Issue To Work ON: Project Documentation